tarjaneed/ACID-PostgreSQL/README.md

     - Transaction 1: Deletes the product `p1` from the `Product` and `Stock` tables.
     - Transaction 3: Changes the name of product `p1` to `pp1` in the `Product` and `Stock` tables.
     - Transaction 5: Adds a new product (`p100`, `cd`, `5`) to the `Product` table and corresponding entry (`p100`, `d2`, `50`) in the `Stock` table.

 **Note:**

-- To avoid the additional transactions comment out the transactions as needed before the code execution.
+- The additional transactions are commented out to prevent accidental execution.
+Uncomment the desired transaction code before running the application.

 - Deletes all existing data from the `Product` and `Depot` tables.
 This is for resetting data to add it again after executing the delete transaction to avoid commenting/uncommenting of the insert statements for showcasing other transactions.